 5. Failure to pass CBEST or other Charter School-prescribed proficiency test.
 No employment under this AGREEMENT may continue beyond the date of notification that EMPLOYEE either (1) failed such a test or (2) failed to appear for the test.
 In the event of either failure, this AGREEMENT shall automatically terminate and the Charter School will no longer employ EMPLOYEE.

 6. The responsibility to maintain a valid California Teaching Credential rests with Employee.
-Expiration of Employee’s California Teaching Credential is grounds for termination.
+Expiration of Employee’s California Teaching Credential shall automatically terminate this AGREEMENT and the Charter School will no longer employ EMPLOYEE.

 c.
 Extracurricular Assignments: EMPLOYEE acknowledges that the Charter School’s offer of employment is based upon his/her express willingness to perform teaching and/or other student activities as assigned by the Head of School of the Charter School.
 EMPLOYEE’s continuing employment is expressly subject to such acceptance of such duties when assigned.
 Compensation for assignment to teaching and/or student activity duties will be in accordance with Charter School policies.